WowzaMediaSystems/wsc-sdk-ruby/README.md

 You can dig into the details in the [Wowza Streaming Cloud Ruby SDK reference documentation](https://wowza.com/resources/wsc/sdk/ruby/index.html).

 ## Contribute

-For the moment, we're not accepting public contributions for the Wowza Streaming Cloud Ruby SDK.
-We may open the code up to contributions in the future.
-For now, relay your concerns and things you'd like to see added by emailing us at [cloud-feedback@wowza.com](mailto:cloud-feedback@wowza.com).

-## Feedback

-We welcome your feedback on the SDK, its documentation, and the experience of using it.
-For now, we have disabled GitHub issues for this repo.
-To provide feedback, email us at [cloud-feedback@wowza.com](mailto:cloud-feedback@wowza.com).

-## Support

-For now, we have disabled GitHub issues for this repo.
-To request assistance with the SDK, open a support ticket with [Wowza Support](https://www.wowza.com/portal/help).
+This project is moving to a community based open source model!
+We will be accepting pull requests shortly.

 ## Code of conduct

-Please adhere to the guidelines described in the [license](#license) for this SDK.
+Please adhere to the guidelines described in the [Code of Conduct](CODE_OF_CONDUCT.md) for this SDK.

 ## License